CyberMaryVer/ITC_Project_prepare_Data/README.md

 By default the name of the database is `stack exchange`.
 You can change the name of the database and other database params modifying the `config.py` file.
 ## Usage
+You can set options using the main notation standards:

+**-s --search** tag

 The `stack-scraper.py` command extract question and answers from the [FAQ](https://en.wikipedia.org/wiki/FAQ) list of one  the specified site.
 The usage is the following.